Compare Rates and Save on Life Insurance

 401(k)

 Minimum Contribution: There’s no minimum contribution for a 401(k) plan.
-In some cases, a company may offer a matching program wherein they match the employee’s contribution up to a certain percentage.
+In some cases, a company may offer a matching program where they match the employee’s contribution up to a certain percentage.
 If your company has this, you can use this as the basis for your minimum contribution.

 Maximum Contribution: In 2023, a participating employee can contribute up to $22,500 per year to their 401(k) account.
-Those aged 50 or older can allot up to $30,000 annually.
+Those 50 or older can allot up to $30,000 annually.

 Contribution Frequency: A portion of a participating employee’s salary is automatically contributed to their 401(k).
 The agreed-upon amount is deducted from the employee’s gross wages every pay period.